NAWCWD inducts 18 into Fellows Program

 |0

-This work, NAWCWD inducts 18 into Fellows Program [Image 4 of 4], by Michael Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NAWCWD inducts 18 into Fellows Program, by Michael Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.